-Component:8.0 Procedural Safeguards Related Policy Component Guidance/Procedures Reference/Related Documents 8.10.3 The mediation process may be offered prior to a request for due process hearing or the filing of a complaint.
+Component: 8.0 Procedural Safeguards Related Policy Component Guidance/Procedures Reference/Related Documents 8.10.3 The mediation process may be offered prior to a request for due process hearing or the filing of a complaint.
 8.10.6 The ESSO will send to the parties in the due process dispute roles and responsibilities of the parties in a due process hearing.
 This will be done via registered, certified or hand delivered mail.
 Early Steps Comparison of Mediation, Complaints and Due Process Hearing 8.10.8 There is no requirement that the party who alleges that the hearing request is insufficient state in writing the basis for that allegation.
 8.10.10 A. When a request for a hearing is made, the LES is responsible for coordinating with ESSO due process matters and for managing the details involved in preparing for a hearing.
 B. The due process coordinator may or may not be the LES program spokesperson at the hearing.
 C. The director of each LES will determine who will serve in that capacity.
 D. Parents and the LES will need to determine who will be their respective spokespersons or representatives during the hearing.
 Each party may choose to represent themselves or to seek legal counsel.
 E. If the parents wish to be represented by another individual who is not an attorney, such as a local child advocate, that individual must present himself to the hearing officer for approval.
-The hearing officer will question the individual to determine his or her familiarity and experience with the following areas: C. The hearing officer will decide whether the individual possesses knowledge and skills necessary to fairly and competently represent the parents and the child's interests.
+The hearing officer will question the individual to determine his or her familiarity and experience with the following areas: Children with special needs and procedures used in the due process hearings, and Federal and state laws and rules related to children with special needs.
+F. The hearing officer will decide whether the individual possesses knowledge and skills necessary to fairly and competently represent the parents and the child's interests.
 G. Tasks to be completed by the parents in preparation for the hearing: Organize their evidence, Decide who they will call as witnesses, Check with their witnesses to be sure arrangements are clear, Decide what testimony will be presented, Anticipate questions that will be asked of them and their witnesses and how those questions will be answered, Prepare questions to ask LES' witnesses concerning their testimony and the evidence presented by the Local Early Steps, Decide whether the child will be present,

-Related Policy ComponentGuidance/ProceduresReference/ Docume8.
-Develop questions to ask witnesses, and 9.
-Contact legal counsel if the process seems overwhelming.
-H. Tasks to be completed by the Local Early Steps in preparation for the hearing: 1.
-Gather, sort, and systematically organize data and Early Steps records, 2.
-Organize the evidence into exhibits, 3.
-Determine the main issues, 4.
-Decide position on the issues, 5.
-Prepare witnesses for testimony, 6.
-Develop questions to ask witnesses, and 7.
-Develop cross-examination questions.1.
-Information prepared for and given to the hearing officer, will include: 1.
-A copy of the child's Early Steps records, 2.
-A chronological appendix, 3.
-A list of witnesses, 4.
-An order of witness testimony, and 5.
-A list of exhibits.
-9. Contact legal counsel if the process seems overwhelming.
-H. Tasks to be completed by the Local Early Steps in preparation for the hearing: Gather, sort, and systematically organize data and Early Steps records, Organize the evidence into exhibits, Determine the main issues, Decide position on the issues, Prepare witnesses for testimony, Develop questions to ask witnesses, and Develop cross-examination questions.
-Information prepared for and given to the hearing officer, will include: A copy of the child's Early Steps records, A chronological appendix, A list of witnesses, A list of exhibits.
+Component: 8.0 Procedural Safeguards Related Policy Component Guidance/Procedures Reference/Related Documents B. Develop questions to ask witnesses, and Contact legal counsel if the process seems overwhelming.
+H. Tasks to be completed by the Local Early Steps in preparation for the hearing: Gather, sort, and systematically organize data and Early Steps records.
+Organize the evidence into exhibits, Determine the main issues, Decide position on the issues, Prepare witnesses for testimony, Develop questions to ask witnesses, and Develop questions to ask witnesses, and Develop oross-examination questions.
+Information prepared for and given to the hearing officer, will include: A copy of the child's Early Steps records, A chronological appendix, A list of witnesses, An order of witness testimony, and A list of exhibits.
 J. A meeting should be arranged for the preparation of witnesses who will give testimony related to the exhibits introduced as evidence.
 The persons attending the meeting include Early Steps witnesses, Early Steps attorney and the local due process coordinator.
 The meeting should be scheduled approximately a week to ten days prior to the scheduled hearing date.
-The purpose of the meeting is to inform the witnesses of: Hearing procedures, What to expect at the hearing, What will be expected of them, The questions that might be asked of them, How their testimony is related to the exhibits, The responsibilities and parameters by which they will testify, Informative articles, booklets, or pamphlets regarding due process hearing, especially the role of a witness, The order of witness testimony, and Witnesses should be informed that a lunch break may not be scheduled due to the time constraints of the hearing officer.
-K. The LES' attorney should prepare the LES witnesses to: State their professional credentials, certification, and training, State their job description and be able to verbally relate how it applies to the day-to-day early intervention process, Make statements about the unique needs of the child, Explain terms specific to the early intervention that may be helpful and refer to them during their testimony,
+The purpose of the meeting is to inform the witnesses of: